Below are the people who make up the team at ITV Border.

 Katie is from Inverness and is still a regular visitor to the North of Scotland.
 In her spare time she takes part in 5km fun runs and is an enthusiastic, but novice snowboarder.

 Fiona Marley Paterson joined ITV Border in July 2013 as South Lakes reporter.
-Before moving to Kendal, Fiona worked for BBC Radio Newcastle.
+Before moving to Kendal, she worked for BBC Radio Newcastle.

 David Atkinson is our longest serving member of staff.
 He joined ITV Border in 1984 and has worked as an electrician, sound recordist and cameraman.

 He has filmed in Iraq, Canada and Egypt to name a few places, and has covered everything from the Lockerbie disaster to the Grayrigg train crash.

 Outside of work David enjoys spending time on his motorbike, fell walking and watching wildlife.

 When describing working at ITV Border, David says he "likes the chaos of news."

 Cameraman Andy Brecken joined ITV Border in 2003 as a site hand.
 Since then he has worked in the technical and camera departments as well as outside broadcasts.

 He has filmed major events such as the Derrick Bird shootings and the Leanne Smith trial in Spain.